shabeer-syed/acesinehrs/_pages/starterguide.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 912 | [D]Anorexia	Anorexia | Anorexia | Eating disorders | Maternal mental health problem | diagnostic |  |  | 2 | Read |

+## Data preparation and standardisation
+Implementing the ACE indicators using the provided code lists requires preparing and re-structuring your data sets into a uniform standard.
+The data standardisation allows you to directly merge code lists and indicators to the data set and then apply their attached algorithms.

+**Skills check:** Implementing the ACE indicators using more complex data sets like primary care data (GP records) requires knowledge of how to re-structure, manipulate and combine multiple large data sets into one or multiple new files.
+Depending on resources available, we recommend beginner to intermediate skills in a programming language of choice (e.g., Python, R).
+Many data management tasks involves a [split-apply-combine strategy](https://www.jstatsoft.org/article/view/v059i10), that is, the ability to "..break up a big problem into manageable pieces, operate on each piece independently and then put all the pieces back together.
+(Wickham, 2014, p1)"
+{: .notice--danger}

+•	Gather the EHR data from different sources using its own coding system.
+•	Develop a data integration process to combine all the EHR data into a unified format.
+•	Standardize the coding systems across different data sources to a common coding system (e.g., mapping CPRD GOLD codes to ICd-10 codes).
+•	Create a master database or data repository where all the standardized EHR data will be stored.

 ## Algorithms
 Once you've indentified the Most indicators are derived using algorithms that identify and extract information from EHRs using clinically coded healthcare information (for example ICD-10, Read codes, SNOMED-CT).
 Algorithms are freely available on this webpage.